Skip to content

 Learn about the UI extensions system, and how you can extend the Stripe Dashboard.

 Stripe Apps UI extensions let you render your own UI into Stripe’s products using TypeScript and React.
 These tools should be familiar if you’ve developed in React.
-But because they run within a secure sandbox embedded on another web page, they differ from standard browser-based React applications in several ways.
+But because they run within a secure sandboxed iframe embedded on another web page, they differ from standard browser-based React applications in several ways.

 Overview